linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 Attributes can be any of the following:

 * One-dimensional arrays of integers, floats or strings.
 The number of elements in the array must match the corresponding matrix dimension.

 * Multidimensional arrays of any of the same element types.
 The length along the first dimension of a row attribute must equal the number of rows in the main matrix (and vice versa for column attributes).
 Remaining dimensions can be any size.

 For example, if the main matrix has M columns, the result of a dimensionality reduction (for example, a PCA) to 20 dimensions could be stored as a column attribute with shape (M, 20).

-You can assign attributes using almost any array or list-like type, but attributes will always return numPy array (``np.ndarray``).
+You can assign attributes using almost any array or list-like type, but attributes will always return numpy array (``np.ndarray``).

 Using attributes as masks for indexing the main matrix results in a very compact and readable syntax for selecting subarrays: